 I only drank coffee in the morning—I wasn't hungry.
 I packed up the tent, stowed everything in my backpack, and headed back to the trail.
 I went down along the old caravan route.
 By evening, I was in the village, found a guesthouse—there turned out to be several here.
 I chose the one on the eastern side.
 Later, I would need to head east anyway, to the abandoned settlement—rumors were circulating about strange happenings there.
 But all that could wait; for now, I needed to recover.
 And that meant meat and alcohol.

-The Odzhuk Ring - Short story
+Solo Hike on the Odzhuk Ring - Short story

 People usually go on mountain hikes in groups - it's more fun and safer that way.
 However, there are exceptions to this "usually," and there is such a thing as solo hikes.
 Sometimes a person finds themselves alone in the mountains out of necessity, but that's different.
 I'm talking about when someone chooses to hike alone.
 The specific reasons why people choose to hike alone are always different, and this phenomenon applies to all types of mountain hikes.
 There are even mountaineers who climb peaks alone, the so-called solo ascents.
 This phenomenon is not new, it's just not very common.
 In the Soviet past, such individualism was not encouraged at all, so in the West, this phenomenon is more developed.

-Hiking in Zimchurud Gorge, Varzob, Tajikistan
+Hiking in Zimchurud Gorge, Varzob, Mountains of Tajikistan

 The trail to Zimchurud Gorge begins from the Varzob highway, near the village of Varzobkala, which is about 24 kilometers away from Dushanbe, a little before reaching the village of Varzob.
 After some time past this village, the next village, Zimchurud, appears.
 I think the name "Zimchurud Gorge" comes from the name of the village rather than the river, as is usually the case.
 This is because the river here is called Angoriso, which is a tributary of the Varzob River.